qiwei-404/masked-pun-detector-with-bert/README.md

 ### Fine-tuning
 I compare two fine-tuning methods in my experiment.
 The first model is finetuned on the unmodified SemEval 2017 heterographic dataset.
 The second model is finetuned on the same dataset but with \<MASK\>.
-I get the inspiration from the masked finetuning from the fact that humans are able to laugh at puns with slight paraphrasing, or even when they do not hear every word in the pun clearly.
-Masked finetuning is a simple way to simulate such variation in puns.
-In the future, I would like to apply more types of variations in the fine-tuning process.
+The sequence in fine-tuning follows standard practice of BERT, which starts with a binary \<CLS\> token indicating whether the following sentence is a pun.

+Conventionally, people believe that introducing
+\<MASK\> in fine-tuning would skew the vocabulary distribution which leads to vocabulary mismatch at test time.
+However, if the \<MASK\> were applied uniformly over the corpus, it is likely that \<CLS\> and other tokens would attend to it in a similar way they attend to another frequent token (e.g. articles, comma, period).
+The \<MASK\>
+in fine-tuning might allow the model to learn the position of the pun word in the sentence, since masking the pun word might lead to false negatives.
+In the future, I would like to test this on pun location tasks in addition to pun detection.

 The fine-tuning code is based on the BERT repository[[5]](#5).
 To fine-tune the baseline model, run